mhchofficial/jazireketab/README.md

 # Ir Epub store
 A Application looks like FaraKetab for buy and sell Epub books

-this is one of my first app when i was leaning kotlin and mvvm u can see cods and use it if u need
+this is one of my first app when i was learning kotlin and mvvm u can see cods and use it if u need